obah2008/Active-directory-project/README.md

 - Operating System: Windows Server 2022

 #### 3. Splunk Server
-The Splunk Server will be run on Ubuntu 22.04 and I'll make use of a Ds1 instance.
-So the server has enough processing power, memory and storage for indexing logs.
+The Splunk server will run Ubuntu 22.04, and we’ll use a DS1_v2 instance.
+This provides sufficient processing power, memory, and storage for log indexing and analysis.

 Specs:
-- CPU: 2vCPU
+- CPU: 1vCPU
-- Ram: 4GB ram
+- Ram: 3.5GB ram
 - Storage: 128GB
 - Operating System: Ubuntu 22.04